Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 1. Build the Azure SDK for Embedded C directory structure.

-    From the sdk root directory `azure-sdk-for-c`:
+    From the root of the SDK directory `azure-sdk-for-c`:

     Linux: